 Topic clusters are collectives of content created around one main topic.
 Think of them as webs, with the main term you want to rank for in the center, and tributary branches of other related terms.

-"So we have a client and we want them to rank for these five general, difficult, keywords," explains Sasala, creative director at Morey Publishing.
+"So we have a client and we want them to rank for these five general, difficult, keywords," explains Sasala, Creative Director at Morey Creative.
 "How are we going to do that?
 First thing we'll do is produce a 10x blog post that is the quintessential and definitive answer for what we're trying to rank for.
 Then we would go out and produce related content, so it's a similar topic, and we would make sure that when we publish that related topic blog post, that it's linking back to that center of the campaign."

 Linking to the "pillar page" tells search engines it's the authority on this topic, which is great for your rankings.